Graduate Students

 Download the Professional Certification Planning Sheet here.

-MA without Certification
+OPTION 2: MA without Certification (Non Certification)

 This 38-credit track is for students interested in pursuing a MA in Art Education without certification in preparation for careers as teaching artists, museum educators, and community arts professionals.
 Students in this track pursue a series of art education courses focused on teaching in multiple settings along with electives in education, studio art, and art history.